Meeting and surpassing all audience expectations every day.

 An American nationalist message.

-That's not that's nationalism, these guys don't like nationalism, do they?
+These guys don't like nationalism, do they?

-Nationalism's kind of beneath us in this era of global everything, right?
+Nationalism is kind of beneath us in this era of global everything, right?

-I mean, I may be misunderstanding this.
+I mean, I may be misunderstanding this, but nativism, nationalism, so quaint now.

-It's uh we're all citizens of a much, much larger collective here.
+We're all citizens of a much, much larger collective here.

-Nationalism, it's like pandering to the bitter clingers.
+I mean, nationalism, it's like pandering to the bitter clingers.

-This may be the first guy ever called Trump a politician.
+This may be the first guy ever called Trump a politician, much less a smart one.

-He goes through the standard Republic talking points, lower tax rates, more revenues, and then we're gonna bring jobs back from overseas, or gonna compete better over the seas, make America great again, back to his core message, very effective message, which is an American nationalism.
+We're going to compete better over the seas, make America great again, back to his core message, very effective message, which is an American nationalism.

 Maybe he likes it.

-Could this Trump tax plan turn some of these people into maybe not Trump supporters, but but maybe watered down and dilute some of their opposition to him?
+Could this Trump tax plan turn some of these people into maybe not Trump supporters, but maybe watered down and dilute some of their opposition to him?

 I guess it could.